 Calm irritation with an over the counter cortisone cream.
 Products with soothers like bisabolol, chamomile and aloe vera also help and feel wonderfully cooling on contact.
 Find the latter two in La Vie Celeste Restorative Illuminating Toner ($35).
 Introduce new products slowly and try them first using a patch test to pinpoint any problems.
 Also, consider seeking out proven alternatives to potentially-irritating ingredients.
 A study in the International Journal of Cosmetic Science found that bakuchiol is clinically-proven to mimic the anti-aging effects of retinol but with less sensitivity.
 Try it in Ao Skincare Repair Night Cream ($89.95 in the shop).

 Your skin is… prone to breakouts

 For many women, as they age, hormonal changes—combined with stress, lack of sleep, diet, and a wide range of products—affect their skin.
 According to Health, sensitive skin types are particularly susceptible to blemishes because they’re naturally prone to inflammation.
 Consider certain situations or products you’re using around the time pimples pop up.
 If you’re consistently prone, it’s possible that your current regimen might be throwing off your skin’s pH balance and causing your sebaceous glands to go into overdrive.

 For a deep cleanse that doesn’t dry out your face, switch to a mild cleanser like Skinfinite Purify Facial Cleanse ($30 in the shop) with anti-inflammatory and anti-bacterial properties.
 Regular use of AHAs and BHAs helps unclog pores, exfoliate dead skin, prevent excess oil and fade acne scars.
-A tolerable solution is Sublime Beauty Glycolic & Salicylic Acid Serum ($40 in the shop); with a concentration of 2 percent GA and 3 percent SA, this serum can be applied frequently and left to absorb into skin.
+A tolerable solution is Sublime Beauty Glycolic & Salicylic Acid Serum ($40); with a concentration of 2 percent GA and 3 percent SA, this serum can be applied frequently and left to absorb into skin.